garrettthorn/Zsh-Google-Sheets-Api/README.md

 ## Downloading CSVs
 Often, I need to download Google Sheets as CSVs so I can parse the data inside them using awk.
 The [download-sheet.sh](https://github.com/garrettthorn/Zsh-Google-Sheets-Api/blob/main/download-sheet.sh) file in this repo explains how to do this and save the CSV locally on your machine.
 Note that you can download public sheets without needing a refreshed access token, but you'll need one to download sheets that are private to your account or those that have been shared with you.

+## Update Specific Rows
+After you have downloaded a CSV, you can parse it using awk.
+This will allow you to find a row number and update all the values for the row number.
+In the [update-specific-rows.sh](https://github.com/garrettthorn/Zsh-Google-Sheets-Api/blob/main/update-specific-rows.sh) file in this repo, I go through an example of updating information using the Google Sheets API when passed a specific row number/column range to send the updates to.

 ## Notes

  - All my testing was done on macOS 15+